Paper Plate Heart Craft (Easy Valentine’s Craft for Toddlers)

 How to make a paper plate heart

 This is not a precision craft.
 Think approximate heart shape rather than perfection.
+It’s the personal thought that counts for Valentine’s day and nobody expects a masterpiece from their toddler!

 1. Cut the paper plate into a heart shape